- New implementation of SAP Hybris Ecommerce/Commerce system.

 - Training provided across Europe, the Far East and North America.

 - First experienced of SAP Hybris, but adapted the training methodology to suit accordingly.

-The retailer, which is headquartered in the UK, is replacing a range of legacy systems with a highly customised multi-national, multi-language and multi-currency build of SAP Hybris.
+The Body Shop, which is headquartered in the UK, is replacing a range of legacy systems with a highly customised multi-national, multi-language and multi-currency build of SAP Hybris.
 The e-Commerce system is designed to give a more cohesive identity to the retailer’s global operations, both online and in store.
 The initial rollout encompassed four elements: Product Content Management (PCM), Web Content Management System (WCMS), Customer Service Cockpit (CS) and Marketing Tools (HMC).

 As the complexity of the Hybris implementation became clearer, Optimum’s original eight-week training contract evolved into an eight-month project.
 This included scoping, designing, developing and delivering all of the end-user training courses in Europe, the Far East and North America.
 In addition, a full suite of supporting training materials were produced, including reference guides, quick cards and eLearning modules.